-27.4 An individual appointed as the initial Chair or as an initial Non-Executive Director in accordance with the provisions of this paragraph shall be appointed for the unexpired period of their term of office as Chair or (as the case may be) Non-Executive Director of the Applicant NHS Trust; but if, on appointment, that period is less than 12 months, they shall be appointed for 12 months.
+27.4 26.4 An individual appointed as the initial Chair or as an initial as a Non-Executive Director who has served an initial term and is then appointed Chair can serve up to 6 years (9 in total for both roles) without the Trust having to seek approval from NHS England in accordance with the provisions of this paragraph shall be appointed for the unexpired period of their term of office as Chair or (as the case may be) Non-Executive Director of the Applicant NHS Trust; but if, on appointment, that period is less than 12 months, they shall be appointed for 12 months.

-28. BOARD OF DIRECTORS - APPOINTMENT OF VICE CHAIR
+28. BOARD OF DIRECTORS - APPOINTMENT OF VICE DEPUTY CHAIR

-28.1 The Council of Governors at a general meeting of the Council of Governors shall appoint one of the Non-Executive Directors as a Vice Chair.
+28.1 The Council of Governors at a general meeting of the Council of Governors shall appoint one of the Non-Executive Directors as a Vice Deputy Chair.

-29. BOARD OF DIRECTORS - APPOINTMENT AND REMOVAL OF THE CHIEF EXECUTIVE AND OTHER EXECUTIVE DIRECTORS
+29. BOARD OF DIRECTORS - APPOINTMENT AND REMOVAL OF THE CHIEF EXECUTIVE AND OTHER EXECUTIVE DIRECTORS AND OF ASSOCIATE NON-EXECUTIVE DIRECTORS

-- 29.1 The Non-Executive Directors shall appoint or remove the Chief Executive. - 29.2 The appointment of the Chief Executive shall require the approval of the Council of Governors. - 29.3 The initial Chief Executive is to be appointed in accordance with paragraph 30 below. - 29.4 A committee consisting of the Chair, the Chief Executive and the other Non-Executive Directors shall appoint or remove the other Executive Directors.
+- 29.1 The Non-Executive Directors shall appoint or remove the Chief Executive. - 29.2 The appointment of the Chief Executive shall require the approval of the Council of Governors. - 29.3 The initial Chief Executive is to be appointed in accordance with paragraph 30 below. - 29.4 A committee consisting of the Chair, the Chief Executive and the other Non-Executive Directors shall appoint or remove the other Executive Directors. - 29.429.5 The Board of Directors hold responsibility for the appointment and removal of Associate Non-Executive directors.